8 Excuses Busted: Make One Change Today

 8. God knows what’s in my heart – Yes, He does.
 But He still wants time with you.
 “Be still and know that I am God.”
 (Psalm 46:10) Just take a minute to really notice His presence in your life.
 Write down 3 things for which you are grateful.
 Be purposeful in this time.
 It will provide mental clarity.

 I know it’s not easy to bust these excuses on your own.
 Accountability is key.
 Support is critical, especially if you feel like you’re the only one in the house who wants to get healthy.
 I have an answer!
-I have a free Facebook group where you can find support and encouragement on your faith and fitness journey.
-Join today!
+My Faith and Fitness Support and Accountability Community is where you can implement healthy habits and get the support and encouragement you need to get consistent and start living fit and free.